-- Hippocrates was a famous Greek physician who is regarded as the father of medicine. - The field of medicine at the time of Hippocrates held to the notion of four fluids, or humors. - The humoral theory suggested that, if blood, bile, black bile, and phlegm were balanced, the person would be healthy and in good mood. - a) If blood was the predominant humor, one was said to have sanguine personality courageous and passionate. - b) If there was too much bile, one was choleric angry and mean. - c) A melancholic personality moody and depressed resulted from an overproduction of black bile. - d) Too much phlegm results in a phlegmatic personality sluggish and apathetic.
+- Hippocrates was a famous Greek physician who is regarded as the father of medicine. - The field of medicine at the time of Hippocrates held to the notion of four fluids, or humors. - The humoral theory suggested that, if blood, bile, black bile, and phlegm were balanced, the person would be healthy and in good mood. - a) If blood was the predominant humor, one was said to have sanguine personality courageous and passionate. - b) If there was too much bile, one was choleric angry and mean. - resulted from an overproduction of black bile. - d) Too much phlegm results in a phlegmatic personality sluggish and apathetic.
 These terms are still used.